Kyoto Koka University ロゴ

 Name of Scholarship Scholarship for International Students with Superior Academic Achievements

-Description Awarded to international students with particularly outstanding character and academic performance in each academic year (those who have cleared the standard number of credits and have a high GPA).
+Description Awarded to international students with particularly outstanding character and academic performance in each academic year (who have earned the required number of credits and have a high GPA).

 Amount 1st to 3rd rank: 400,000 yen, 4th rank and below: 200,000 yen (per year)